jmrotek/jmrotek/README.md

 - 👋 Hi, I’m @jmrotek
-- 👀 I’m interested in creating engineering solutions with code in the semi-conductor industry.
-I work with every variety of metrology equipment from ellipsometry to sorters.
+- 👀 I’m interested in crafting innovative engineering solutions with code in the semi-conductor industry.
+I have hands on process engineering experience with every variety of metrology equipment, from ellipsometers to sorters.
 - 🌱 I’m currently learning Pandas (Python) for data analysis at work and on home projects.
 I am also learning C++ for equipment interface code.
 - 💞️ I’m looking to collaborate on any projects involving machine learning and data analysis.
 - 📫 How to reach me [...](https://www.linkedin.com/in/jaymrotek/)